zoho/Mobilisten-iOS-Beta/README.md

 Power up your mobile app with Mobilisten.

 ## Changelog
-Bug fixes and performance improvement
+Swift 5 Bug fixes and performance improvement build
 ## Installation
 The Mobilisten SalesIQ iOS SDK can be integrated with your application by adding the following to your podfile: